About “When Survivors Give Birth”

 Full fee: (registrations received after 30 September, 2018) $295 incl.
 GST

 Pre-order your copy of When Survivors Give Birth by Penny Simkin & Phyllis Klaus and save!
 Books cost $50 each and will be available to collect on the day of the training.
 Strictly limited stock will be available at the training to purchase.
 Books purchased on the day cost $65 each.
+Please note: Pre-orders of the book must be made by the early bird deadline of September 30th.

 Please note: We are unable to accept registrations on the day and therefore, all registrations must be made in advance online.